masci/datadog/README.md

 ## Usage

+> [!IMPORTANT]
-The action can send metrics and events to any Datadog site by setting the `api-url` param.
-When omitted, it defaults to the US endpoint: `https://api.datadoghq.com`.
+> The action can send metrics and events to any Datadog site by setting the `api-url` param.
+When
+> omitted, it defaults to the US endpoint: `https://api.datadoghq.com`.

 Please note how `metrics` is defined as a string containing YAML code - this allows to send more than one metric at once if needed.
 To send one metric,